-Most adults experience low back pain at least once in their lives.
+Most adults experience back pain at least once in their lives.
 In fact, back pain is one of the most common reasons people go to the doctor.
-Usually it goes away in two to four weeks.
-But if you’re experiencing back or neck pain that doesn’t go away, and it’s affecting how you live your life, then it may be time to see a spine specialist.
+Nearly all back and neck pain is caused by conditions that can be improved through a program of proper treatment.

 Our spine experts conduct a comprehensive evaluation of your condition, then work closely with you to develop a treatment plan tailored to your needs.

-Whenever possible, the goal is a conservative (non-surgical) program of therapy to manage your spine health.
-If a surgery consult or referral to one of our Allina Health partners is needed, our staff will help you.
+Whenever possible, the goal is a conservative (nonsurgical) treatment to manage your spine health.
+If a surgery consult or referral to one of our Allina Health partners is needed, our staff will work to coordinate your care.

 - A physiatrist is a doctor with specialized training and board-certification in physical medicine and rehabilitation who will direct your spine care.

-We believe the best treatment approach to back and neck pain is one that is balanced and holistic—one that looks at the cause and effect of your condition as it relates to your whole self, not just your spine.
-You may be offered the option of complementary therapy at your visits.
-Often drawn from other medical traditions, complementary therapies emphasize caring for the whole person and focus on healing pain as much as curing pain.
+We believe the best treatment approach to back and neck pain is one that is balanced and looks at the cause and effect of your condition as it relates to your whole self, not just your spine.

-Back pain may be caused by any number of reasons, such as injury to a muscle or ligament.
-Some of the back conditions we treat include:
+Back and neck pain may come from a number of sources, such as a muscle strain, ligament injury, disc problem or bone problem.
+Some of the conditions we treat include:

-- acute (severe, short-term) low back or neck pain
+- acute (severe, short-term) back or neck pain

-- chronic (long-lasting, persistent) low back or neck pain
+- chronic (long-lasting, persistent) back or neck pain

-- recurring flare-ups of low back or neck pain
+- recurring flare-ups of back or neck pain

-- neck or low back pain associated with numbness or tingling involving your arms or legs
+- neck or back pain associated with numbness or tingling involving your arms or legs

 - pain that has not been helped with standard pain treatments